mnemonic-no/act-types/README.md

 pip install act-types
 ```

+## Breaking changes

+### 2.0 Updated data model

+This version includes breaking changes to the data model.
+It is advised to do a reimport of all data and import using act-worker with version >= 2.0.0.

+The following changes are implemented:
+- On technique and tactic we use ID instead of name as value, and name is added as a `name` fact

 ## act-types usage
 To bootstrap the type system with default types (userid/act-baseurl must point to ACT installation):
 ```